Bank statements versus transaction histories

 - A list of transactions during the period covered

-Transaction histories will contain less identifying information but should include the following information:
+Transaction histories may come in the form of a screen shot you've taken on your computer screen.
+They will contain less identifying information but should include the following information:

 - Your account number